commercelayer/commercelayer-docs-resources/stripe_gateways/object.md

 # The stripe gateway object

-A stripe gateway object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/stripe_gateways endpoint</b>.
+A stripe gateway object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/stripe_gateways` endpoint.

 ## Fields